usnistgov/oscal-xproc3/TESTING.md

 XProc conformance testing is [documented for Morgana on its site](https://test-suite.xproc.org/implementation.html), using the [public XProc 3.0 test suite](https://test-suite.xproc.org/).

+XML Calabash also [publishes its test results](https://xmlcalabash.com/test-report/current/) against the public test suite as well as its own.

 ## Testing the runtime

 Java is a requirement.
 For setup instructions, see the [README.md](README.md), the [more detailed setup notes](setup-notes.md), or try the bash script, `./setup.sh`.